Skip to main content

 1. Signing up

 Before you can use Authress API, you need to create an account with us.
+Create an Authress account

 During the signup process, we’ll ask you to login with one of our federated login providers.
 After you sign up you'll be able to configure your company’s SSO (Single Sign On) solution.
 For sign up, we require one our default providers.

-2. Integrating your software with Authress
+3. Integrating your software with Authress

 Integrating with Authress is easy.
-You can either call our APIs directly, or download an SDK.
+You can either call our APIs directly or download an SDK.

 Authress has SDKs for the most common languages.
 If we don’t have the one you are looking for, let us know and we’ll work on releasing it.